Battle of Manila (1945): Encirclement and massacres

 By 12 February Iwabuchi's artillery and heavy mortars had been silenced, and with no contingency plan to withdraw or regroup, "each [Japanese soldier] had his meager supply of rations, barely sufficient arms and ammunition, and a building in which his life would end..."
 The 1st Cavalry Division reached Manila Bay on 12 February, but it was not until 18 February that it seized Rizal Stadium, which the Japanese had turned into an ammunition dump, and Fort San Antonio Abad.
 On 17 February, the 148th Regiment took the Philippine General Hospital, freeing 7,000 civilian held inside, along with the University of the Philippines Padre Faura campus, and Assumption College San Lorenzo's original Herran-Dakota campus.

-Iwabuchi was ordered by Gen. Shizuo Yokoyama, commander of the Shimbu Group, to break out of Manila on the night of 17–18 February, in coordination with counter-attacks on Novaliches Dam and Grace Park.
+Iwabuchi was ordered by General Shizuo Yokoyama, commander of the Shimbu Group, to break out of Manila on the night of 17–18 February, in coordination with counter-attacks on Novaliches Dam and Grace Park.
 The breakout attempt failed and Iwabuchi's remaining 6,000 men were trapped within a tightening perimeter.

 By 20 February, the New Police Station, St. Vincent de Paul Church, San Pablo Church, the Manila Club, City Hall and the General Post Office had fallen into American hands.
 The Japanese retreated into the fortress of Intramuros on the night of 19 February, and the Manila Hotel was liberated on 22 February, where MacArthur found his former penthouse in ashes.
 Only the Intramuros fortress, plus the Legislative, Finance, and Agricultural Buildings, remained in Japanese hands.